everydayhero/omniauth-passport/README.md

 ## Experimental

 This gem will only work if you have a copy of our OAuth2 server running locally on http://passport.edh.dev which probably isn't you.
-Once we sought out the URL structure I will make a 1.0.0 release.
+Once we sort out the URL structure I will make a 1.0.0 release.

 ## How To Use It